 Fiction Writing

 Gender & Society

+Introduction to Artificial Intelligence

 Introduction to Blockchain & Cryptocurrency

 Introduction to Organic Chemistry II

 Religion & Society

 History and Social Science

 The history department introduces students to the disciplines of history and the social sciences.
 We cover not only the facts and figures of history but also the great concepts, controversies, perceptions and philosophies of the past.
 In doing so, we hope that Harker students will become knowledgeable, ethical and responsible citizens.